christiebarron/aiTextDetector/planning.md

 - select relevant APIs or develop programs to create machine-generated text (i.e., the text we want to detect).

-    - ChatGPT and its analogues (e.g, GPT-3.5) are one great option
+    - ChatGPT and its analogues (e.g, GPT-3.5) are one great option.
+"OpenAI's GPT-3 playground"

     - the [Babel](https://lesperelman.com/writing-assessment-robo-grading/babel-generator/) system will generate essays that are syntactically accurate but semantically nonsensical.
 If they have an API, this is another option.